Updated May 2019 for warm weather! Check out what’s new.

 Really Right Stuff BH-30 Ball Head.
 This is my favorite gear upgrade of the last year: it’s an Arca-style, rock solid, lightweight ball head that is a delight to use and trivial to pack.
 Many photographers prefer the clamp version, but I love the knob version: it’s easy to twist even with gloves on, it shaves another ounce off the weight and is unbelievably compact.

-Peak Design Leash camera straps (in testing).
-After hating on some cheap shoulder straps, I briefly returned to Canon’s neck strap, but nowadays I’m testing out Peak Design’s straps.
-The ultralight Leash straps seem to the strike the perfect balance for nomad friendliness.
-Keep an eye open for updates and reviews!
+Peak Design Leash camera straps.
+After hating on some cheap shoulder straps, I’m in love with Peak Design’s straps.
+The ultralight Leash straps strike the perfect balance for comfort, style, and nomad friendliness.

 Two microfiber cloths.
 Just steal them from an Apple fanboy.